 Gorrell Laboratory

-Our focus in liver disease research is understanding the roles of a key enzyme family in progressive liver damage and cancer.
+We focus on understanding the roles of a key enzyme family in progressive liver damage and cancer.

 Our discoveries indicate that the four enzymes of the DPP4 family are drivers of liver disease towards liver failure and cancer.
 Fortunately, enzymes make excellent drug targets and one of the enzymes, named DPP4, is the target of a successful diabetes drug class that our research helped create.